recalbox/RecalboxHomeAssistant/README.md

 You can use this [recalbox_card.yaml](Home%20Assistant/dashboards/recalbox_card.yaml) in your dashboard, to get this example :
 ![](example.png)

+Three action buttons allow you to turn off, reboot, or take a screen short of the Recolbox with their web manager API.
+If any of the services doenst work as exptected (like scteen shot on Raspberry Pi 3 on Recalbox 9.2.3) try directly with the web manager.

+### Automations

-### Automation when a game is launched
+You can also create automations, triggered when a game is launched for example.

-You can also use automations based on launched games.
-Example : send phone notification when a game in launched :
+Example :

 ```yaml
 alias: Notification de nouveau jeu